 Body Mass Index Calculations

 Your body mass index can tell you if you're in a healthy weight range with a lower risk of disease.
 Use an online calculator or consult your doctor to determine your BMI according to your specific height and weight.
-A healthy BMI is between 18.5 and 24.9; a measure of 25 to 29.9 classifies you as overweight; 30 or higher is considered obese.
+A healthy BMI is between 18.5 and 24.9; a measure of 25 to 29.9 classifies you as having overweight; 30 or higher is considered having obesity.

 BMI has serious limitations, though.
 It often categorizes highly muscular people, men particularly, as being too heavy.
 Muscle mass adds weight to your frame, even though it's healthy tissue that doesn't increase your risk of disease.
 It may also underestimate body fat and doesn't take into account where your body stores fat.
 Men can be of normal weight, but carry too much fat in their belly, which also indicates an increased risk of disease and compromised health.
 A man whose waist is greater than 40 inches may be at risk of health complications.

 Body Shape Influences the Right Weight